kokomanu31/template-repo/.github/PULL_REQUEST_TEMPLATE.md

 ### 🔗 Related Issue, if any
 <!--
   Please link to the issue here if it exists

--->
+  Note: If none, replace with *N/A* as the answer to this question -->
 Fixes #`{issue_number}` (`{issue_title}`).